gytdau/tome/SPEC.md

 |        or       |         \|\|        |
 |   is inside of  | a.indexOf(b) > -1 |

 This is a sample conditional program, to show you the syntax required.
-Parenthesies are allowed but discouraged.
 ```
 If a is equal to 5, then do:
   Show "A is 5".